Briansim74/Prediction-Markets-Statistical-Arbitrage-Engine/research_findings.md

 #### H1 - The probability signal contains information, but is not fully calibrated.
 Options-derived touch probabilities generally preserve the ordering of event likelihood: contracts assigned higher probabilities have tended to realize more frequently.
 However, predicted probabilities do not consistently match realized frequencies, particularly in regions relevant to trading.
 The current evidence therefore supports the model as a probability signal, but not as a directly interpretable physical probability.

-#### H2 - Model-market dislocations exist, but their subsequent price behavior is not yet clearly predictive.
+#### H2 - Model-Market Dislocations Have Not Yet Demonstrated Predictive Convergence
+The probability model frequently produces measurable differences from executable prediction-market prices.
+I therefore tested whether the magnitude and direction of these model-market dislocations contained information about subsequent prediction-market price movements.

+I grouped observations into deciles based on the initial model-market edge and measured subsequent prediction-market price changes over 1h, 4h, 24h, 72h and 1-week horizons.

-The calibrated model frequently differs from executable prediction-market prices, creating measurable model-market dislocations.
-I tested whether the magnitude and direction of these dislocations predicted subsequent market moves over 1h, 4h, 24h, 72h and 1-week horizons.
-The relationship was weak and non-monotonic across the tested horizons: larger positive model-market edges did not consistently produce larger subsequent moves in the expected direction.
-This suggests that model-market disagreement alone is not yet sufficient as a trading signal, and motivates further work on calibration, execution-aware returns and conditional dislocation analysis.
+The current results do not show a clear monotonic relationship between initial edge and subsequent price movement.
+At the 1h and 4h horizons, average subsequent moves are close to zero across most buckets.
+At 24h, 72h and 1-week horizons, some positive average movements are observed, but the relationship remains non-monotonic: larger initial positive edges do not consistently produce larger subsequent moves in the expected direction.

+This weakens the hypothesis that the raw model-market dislocation can be used directly as a standalone short-horizon predictive signal.

+Importantly, this does not establish that the model is uninformative or that the underlying probability-based strategy has no economic value.
+The test is affected by probability calibration, contract direction, market liquidity, time-to-expiry, volatility regime and the distinction between price movement and executable trading return.

+The current conclusion is therefore:

+H2 is not yet supported as a simple predictive relationship between raw model-market edge and subsequent prediction-market price movement.

+The next stage is to test whether calibrated dislocations have stronger predictive or economic properties, and to evaluate the actual trading outcome after fees, spreads, slippage and execution constraints rather than relying solely on future price movement.

+This changes the research question from:

+Does a large model-market discrepancy imply a subsequent price move?

+to:

+After probability calibration and realistic execution costs, does a model-market discrepancy contain economically useful information about the future value of the contract?

 #### H3 - Cross-market arbitrage was detected but not deployed.
 The engine identified a live BTC opportunity involving two contracts representing the same $150,000 price-touch event.
 The complementary position had a post-fee executable cost of approximately $0.9989 against a $1.00 settlement value, implying approximately 11.2 bps of theoretical edge per matched pair.
 Approximately 113 pairs were available, corresponding to ~$0.13 of theoretical profit.
 However, existing capital was already committed to another structural position, so the opportunity was not deployed after considering capital utilization and opportunity cost.